Love Is Kind_ Spiritual Love (3)

 The authority on this earth is very likely to disappear along with the loss of wealth and fame.
 However, the spiritual authorities that follow a kind person are different.
 They neither disappear nor change.
 He is prosperous in everything as his soul prospers.
 He will be greatly loved by God forever, and be respected by countless souls in heaven.

-Those who have inner kindness and outward virtuous generosity will gain the heart of the many and accomplish great things.
+Dear brothers and sisters in Christ, Those who have inner kindness and outward virtuous generosity will gain the heart of the many and accomplish great things.
 I pray in the name of the Lord that you will cultivate kindness to enjoy great authority in heaven and draw closer to the throne of God!